Arrowtabs

 • a range of Home Movie Titles.

-He sold many other photographic products and Maurice is proud that his was the first photographic company to break the standard 33&1/3rd% discount the trade had accepted for many years and moved to 40%.
+Maurice is proud that his was the first photographic company to break the standard 33&1/3rd% discount the trade had accepted for many years and moved to 40%.

 Below is an Arrow product called the MiniViewer.
 Its a 35mm (4cmx4cm) colour slide (transparency) viewer of a type where the slide is inserted into the slot between the light brown plastic body and the transluscent plastic end screen and viewed by holding the viewer to the eye and pointing it towards a strong light source.
 The translucent plastic gave even lighting over the whole slide area and a plastic eye lens gave a magnified image of the slide.